rmagee/EPCPyYes/docs/events.md

 ## Adding a Transaction Event

 Below we will add a transaction event that mimics a *shipping* event in EPCIS.
-The end result of the combined examples in this notebook will be a full EPCIS lot notificiation that would be typical in a pharmaceutical manufacturing environment with the following data (to review):
+The end result of the combined examples in this notebook will be a full EPCIS lot notification that would be typical in a pharmaceutical manufacturing environment with the following data (to review):

 	* Object Event with Commissioning of Prodcut IDs